-A Staff Exchange programme is built on a collaborative research and innovation theme implemented by a series of staff exchanges (with an in-built return mechanism) and networking activities (meetings, workshops, conferences etc.) between research organisations both academic and non-academic:
+A Staff Exchanges programme is built on a collaborative research and innovation theme implemented by a series of staff exchanges (with an in-built return mechanism) and networking activities (meetings, workshops, conferences etc.) between research organisations both academic and non-academic:

 - Academic: consists of public or private higher education establishments awarding academic degrees, public or private non-profit research organisations whose primary mission is to pursue research, and International European Research Organisations